 Guided by tutors with years of industry experience you’ll develop your skills in studio and computer-based sound production, electronic composition, music technology and audio software development.

 You’ll have many chances to perform or exhibit your music with live performances, installations and websites.
-You can also release tracks on our student-run label C3U records.

 This programme is designed for students with a background in music technology, sound recording, electronic composition and production, DJ technology or audio software development.
 You will be able to compose and produce music using the specialist facilities of the new Creative Arts building which include recording studios, mixing suites and Apple Mac labs as well as rooms equipped for rehearsals and dedicated music venues.
 You will have the opportunity to perform or exhibit your work in a range of contexts, such as performances, installations and websites.